killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

 I [wrote previously about seqair][seqair-post], our reimplementation of core `htslib` functionality in Rust.
-Writing BCF records through [`rust-htslib`] was what originally motivated that work — the bindings worked but were inefficient, and I wanted to see if I could make it both correct and fast.
+Writing BCF records through [`rust-htslib`] was what originally motivated that work, the bindings worked but were (out of the box) inefficient[^forked], and I wanted to see if I could make it both correct and fast.

+[^forked]: In Rastair, I used a fork that replaces some `CString` usage and it got much faster.

 [Rastair]: https://www.rastair.com/ "Rastair website"

-This post walks through the API choices I made, what alternatives exist, and what I learned about designing APIs like this.

 [`rust-htslib`]: https://github.com/rust-bio/rust-htslib "HTSlib bindings and a high level Rust API for reading and writing BAM files."
 [seqair-post]: https://deterministic.space/seqair.html "Seqair, a custom htslib reimplementation"

+This post walks through the API choices I made, what alternatives exist, and what I learned about designing APIs like this.

 ## The header builder